aclemons/emailrelay/doc/developer.md

 The protocol, processor and message-store interfaces are brought together by the high-level `GSmtp::Server` and `GSmtp::Client` classes.
-Dependency injection is used to create the concrete instances of the `ProtocolMessage` and `Filter` interfaces.
+Dependency injection is used to create the concrete instances of the `MessageStore`, `Filter` and `Verifier` interfaces.

 Event handling and exceptions
 -----------------------------